joinpursuit/8-0-quiz-questions-project/git.md

 # What is Git?!

 As does often occur, a song pops into my head when certain words, phrases or questions bring them to mind.
-In this case, Tower of Power's incredible, "What is Hip" has me dancing down to "What is Git" so I thought I'd invite you, the reader, to the [party going on inside my head](https://media.giphy.com/media/xT1R9QiEgcUlPzE2pq/giphy.mp4) just to `Git` into (no pardon being asked for the pun) the spirit of Git, and all its glory.
+In this case, Tower of Power's incredible, "What is Hip" has me dancing down to the notion of "What is Git," so I invite you, the reader, to the [party going on inside my head](https://media.giphy.com/media/xT1R9QiEgcUlPzE2pq/giphy.mp4) just to `Git` into (no pardon being asked for the pun) the spirit of Git, and all its glory.

 Git is software, first and foremost.
 It's a [version control system](https://en.wikipedia.org/wiki/Version_control) which means it manages, tracks and controls changes where computer programs, large web platforms, smaller websites, documents, or really any collection of digital information is concerned.
 Originally developed in 2005 by one [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds) (also creator of the Linux operating system core), Git is open source (freely available and publicly maintained), evolved, trusted and relied upon by a staggering number of software projects-commercial or otherwise, as it functions on a wide range of [Integrated Development Environments](https://en.wikipedia.org/wiki/Integrated_development_environment) (IDEs).

 # Why Git?

 Performance, security, flexibility, speed, data integrity, and support namely.
 Having a distributed architecture as opposed to one single place for the full version history, means a developer can make fast, reliable changes to source code without network access and their working copy of code is a repository containing every single change ever made.
+Another thing that sets Git apart is its [branching model](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).
+New branches are created when changes are made, allowing teams to make revisions without overwriting each other's work.

 ## Performance, Security and Flexibility